lupyuen/lupyuen.github.io/src/expander.md

   //  BL602 Pinsets for Other Pins (UART, I2C, SPI, PWM) and number of pins const gpio_pinset_t *other_pins,      uint8_t other_pin_count) {
   ...
-  //  Mark the GPIOs in use
+  //  Mark the GPIOs in use.
+CONFIG_IOEXPANDER_NPINS is 23
   bool gpio_is_used[CONFIG_IOEXPANDER_NPINS];
   memset(gpio_is_used, 0, sizeof(gpio_is_used));